yretenai/posts/markdown/2023-01-25-1234P-compression-deepdive.md

 The `compression_info` is the log base 2 of the window size (the size of the dictionary used by the compressor), and the `checksum` a the checksum of the header.
 The `dict` flag is set if a dictionary is used, and the `level` is the compression level used by the compressor.

-Knowing this zlib header will always start with `78` if the compression method is DEFLATE.
+Knowing this, zlib header will always start with `78` if the compression method is DEFLATE.

 [^rfc1950]: [https://tools.ietf.org/html/rfc1950](https://tools.ietf.org/html/rfc1950)